Author: John B. Halleck

 Jan 7, 2023 The example didn't show any "fillin", and I forgot to address a fillin objection that some have used mentioned as a strike against using QR factorization.
 Unfortunately, addressing it is somewhat lengthy, and requires some background.
 So, I'm just goint to give a handwaving argument here for now.

-Both methods are prone to "fillin" problems.
-That is when the final number of non-zero elements in the final upper triangular matrix is greater than the number of non-zero elements in the original problem.
+Both methods (Normal Equations and QR factorizations) are prone to "fillin" problems.
+That is when the final number of non-zero elements in the final problem matrix is greater than the number of non-zero elements in the original problem.
 And since more non-zero elements means more work (in both methods) it is considered worth while to keep the number down.
 BUT both methods have the problem, and Normal Equations have larger matrices.

 No comments: